 Neshaminy State Park is along the Delaware River in lower Bucks County.
-The park takes its name from Neshaminy Creek, which joins the Delaware at this point.
-The park measures 339 acres.
-The picnic areas and swimming pools are the most popular park attractions.
+The park takes its name from Neshaminy Creek, which joins the Delaware River at this point.
+The park’s 339 acres include picnic areas, a swimming pool, and a separate children’s spray park.
 Boating access to the Delaware River is provided at the marina.

 Seasons and Hours: The park is open every day of the year, sunrise to sunset.
 Day use areas close at dusk.
 The park office is open specific hours.
 The pool and other areas are open specific seasons and hours.
 Contact the park office for facility seasons and hours.

 Picnic Pavilions: Neshaminy has three picnic pavilions that may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.
 Call toll-free 888-PA-PARKS to reserve a picnic pavilion.

 Swimming: The main pool and children’s spray pool are open from the Memorial Day weekend to Labor Day.
 Regular hours for weekends and holidays are 10:00 AM to 6:00 PM and 10:00 AM to 5:00 PM weekdays, unless otherwise posted.
 Lifeguards are on duty when the pools are open.
 215-245-8499 (seasonal). www.neshaminypool.com

 For their safety, all children ten years of age or younger must be accompanied by a person at least 14 years of age.
 Children without such supervision will be asked to leave the pool.

 Swimming is prohibited in the Delaware River from Neshaminy State Park.